qdrant/landing_page/qdrant-landing/content/documentation/cloud/aws-marketplace.md

 ## Overview

-Our [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-rtphb42tydtzg) listing makes it simpler to access Qdrant for users who wish to host all of their infrastructure on Amazon Web Services.
+Our [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-rtphb42tydtzg) listing streamlines access to Qdrant for users who rely on Amazon Web Services for hosting and application development.
+Please note that, while Qdrant's clusters run on AWS, you will still use the Qdrant Cloud infrastructure.
-Using this option is simple and isn't any more different than directly signing up with Qdrant Cloud.

 ## Billing

-You might see that AWS gives an ambiguous price for Qdrant.
-It is common to abstract usage based pricing in the AWS marketplace, as there are too many factors to model billing from the AWS side.
+You don't need to use a credit card to sign up for Qdrant Cloud.
+Instead, all billing is processed through the AWS Marketplace and the usage of Qdrant is added to your existing billing for AWS services.
+It is common for AWS to abstract usage based pricing in the AWS marketplace, as there are too many factors to model when calculating billing from the AWS side.

 ![pricing](/docs/cloud/pricing.png)

-The pricing you'll see in Qdrant Cloud while booking will apply normally.
-However, the payment is carried out via your AWS account.
+The payment is carried out via your AWS Account.
 To get a clearer idea for the pricing structure, please use our [Billing Calculator](https://cloud.qdrant.io/calculator).

 ## How to subscribe